 - vitamin D-based creams, such as calcipotriene (Dovonex)

 You can also try light therapy (phototherapy).
-This treatment uses ultraviolet light to clear your skin.
+This treatment uses ultraviolet light to clear plaques on your skin.

 OA causes the cartilage inside the joints to break down and wear away.
 Cartilage is the flexible connective tissue that surrounds the ends of your bones.